-A student uses the NSS web portal to complete the NSS survey.
-For simulation purposes the initial state of the web component contains terms defining the times at which students complete the survey, and the answers to the questions.
 The web component monitors the clock events and has a single rule that raises two events when a student completes a survey.
 The first event is processed by the NSS agency and the second is processed by the university:

 '''

 step: Time(t)

-NSS(t,id,cid,qual,it,lib,

-help,prompt,expl,advice) {
+NSS(t,id,cid,qual,it,lib,help,prompt,expl,advice) {

-raise NSS(id,cid,qual,it,lib,
+raise NSS(id,cid,qual,it,lib,help,prompt,expl,advice);

-help,prompt,expl,advice);

 raise NSS_complete(id)

 }

 '''

-The property component simulates an RSS feed that supplies bounds on annual rental costs.
-The initial state is a collection of terms describing the times at which the data becomes available.
-The property component monitors clock events and raises an event when the appropriate time is reached using the following rule:
+Property RSS Feed The property component simulates an RSS feed that supplies bounds on annual rental costs.
+The initial state is a collection of terms describing the times at which the data becomes available: